AaronBratcher/ALBPeerConnection/README.md

 # ALBPeerConnection
 Peer-Peer networking classes written (mostly) in Swift.
 (Socket is Objective-C class GCDAsyncSocket)

+See the Shopping project for an example of using this class to sync between instances of an app.

 **This class uses Swift 1.2**

 ** To Do: